xamarin/xamarin-forms-samples/UserInterface/NativeEmbedding/README.md

 ---
-name: Native Embedding
+name: Xamarin.Forms - Native Embedding
-description: This sample demonstrates how to add platform-specific controls to a Xamarin.Forms layout, and includes how to override the layout of custom controls in order to correct their measurement API usage.
+description: This sample demonstrates how to add platform-specific controls to a Xamarin.Forms layout, and includes how to override the layout of custom...
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: